 In this case, frequency means the number of times each ad is shown to a specific user during a given time period.
 To calculate frequency, divide the number of impressions by the number of unique users.

 Frequency = number of impressions ÷ number of unique users

-Most commonly, users see an ad several time because this ensures that they are actually impacted by the ad.
+Most commonly, people will need to see an ad several time because this ensures that they are actually impacted by it.
 However, frequency doesn't mean you should bombard your potential customers with ads because excessive targeting can end up generating rejection.

 7 Advantages of PPC

 You only pay for the visits you receive.
-In other advertising models, advertisers pay a fee for having the ad shown but do not have the guarantee that it is generating results.
-With pay per click, there is a direct link between cost and performance (visits).
+In other advertising models, advertisers pay a fee for having the ad shown but do not have any guarantee that it is generating results.
+With pay-per-click, there is a direct link between cost and performance (visits).

-You have a lot of information about the performance of the ad.
+You have lots information about the performance of your ad.
 The pay-per-click platforms offer the advertiser complete information about what is happening with the advertisement, including the number of impressions, clicks, and conversions.

-The ads reach the right audience.
-Thanks to the many segmentation options, you won’t waste a single click.
+Your ads reach the right audience.
+Thanks to the many segmentation options, you won’t waste clicks.
 Only the users you want to target will see the ad.
-This yields better results since a user who is part of the target audience has a higher chance of clicking on the ad.
+This yields better results since a user who is part of your target audience has a higher chance of clicking on the ad.
 The higher the percentage of clicks, the lower the cost of the ad.

 You can decide where and when your ad will be shown.
 Within the pay-per-click model, you can show your ads on many different platforms and locations and select the ones that interest you the most.
 Some sites also allow you to choose the days and times when your ads will be shown.

 You will achieve better positioning and visibility.
 Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, and social networks.